Contact The Snowbird Helpline Today!

 Every year there are an estimated 4 million Canadian and northern US residents that migrate south to popular destinations like Florida, North Carolina, South Carolina, Arizona, Texas, and California.
-These states experience high volumes of migrating birds better known as “snowbirds” or tourists during these colder months.
+These states experience high volumes of Canadians, better known as “snowbirds” or tourists during these colder months.
 Who can really blame them?
 These sunny, southern states provide non-stop sun, fun, relaxation, and activities for everyone.

 In the event of a motor vehicle accident (car, truck, motorcycle, bicycle or pedestrian) outside of your home province, accident benefit claims (contract) must be remitted to ICBC and your private car insurer.